-- 34.4.1 Out-of-Season Workouts.
-Out-of-season is defined as anytime your team is participating in any athletic activity outside of the designated sports season. - a.
-Out-of-season workouts may consist of conditioning and weight-training only.
-No balls are to be used during workouts. - b.
-A maximum of 4 athletes may be in the gym at one time.
-If a fifth athlete enters the gym, all activities must end immediately. - c.
-The gym may not be split or divided. - d.
-No coaches are allowed in the gym. - 34.4.2 Summer Leagues.
+- 34.4.1Out-of-Season Workouts.
+Out-of-season is defined as anytime your team is participating in any athletic activity outside of the designated sports season. - 34.4.2 Out-of-season workouts may consist of conditioning, weight-training, sport specific drills without the use of a ball, and nutrition only.
+No balls are to be used during workouts. - 34.4.3 Must be open to all students attending that school. - 34.4.4 Participation shall be voluntary and shall not be required, either directly or indirectly, for membership on an interscholastic team.

+- 34.4.5 A maximum of 5 (five) athletes may be in the gym at one time.
+If a 6th (sixth) athlete enters the gym, all activities must end immediately. - 34.4.6 The gym may not be split or divided. - 34.4.7 Summer Leagues.
 Teams must submit a Summer League request form with an updated team roster. - a.
 All teams may participate. - b.
 DCIAA head varsity volleyball coaches are permitted to coach summer league. - c.
 Teams are not allowed to participate under their school name.